 Related: Pros and Cons of Selling on Amazon vs Your Own Site

-2. You gain the ability to provide a super-fast service
+2. You’ll be able to provide a super-fast service

 Amazon’s unique online ordering system includes faster processing and dispatch.
 For this reason, they can ship products to your customers faster than you may be able to.

-3. You can achieve a higher ranking on Amazon and better visibility
+3. You can get a higher Amazon ranking and better visibility

 When you use the FBA programme, your product will appear higher in the search results.
-Products from sellers not using FBA have items listed by total price (price of the product plus shipping costs).
+Products from sellers that don’t use FBA have items listed by total price (price of the product plus shipping costs).
 However, as an FBA seller, you will have your items listed by price only thus making it one of the first items in the search results.

 Related: 21 Ways to Rank Your Products Higher on Amazon